 Rental Bonds Policy

-Tenants can expect the Department of Family and Community Services (FACS) to comply with the rights and obligations of a landlord under the Residential Tenancies Act 2010.
-FACS expects tenants to comply with the terms of their tenancy agreement including meeting all payment responsibilities and maintaining the property to a reasonable standard.
+Tenants can expect the Department of Communities and Justice (DCJ) to comply with the rights and obligations of a landlord under the Residential Tenancies Act 2010.
+DCJ expects tenants to comply with the terms of their tenancy agreement including meeting all payment responsibilities and maintaining the property to a reasonable standard.

-The majority of FACS tenants look after their properties and fulfil these responsibilities.
+The majority of DCJ tenants look after their properties and fulfil these responsibilities.
 However, some tenants cause property damage or leave their tenancy with outstanding debts including for damage.
-These outstanding debts can lead to increased costs for FACS.
+These outstanding debts can lead to increased costs for DCJ.

-The introduction of rental bonds in public housing and Aboriginal Housing Office (AHO) tenancies (hereafter called FACS tenancies) aims to support the sustainability of social housing in NSW by reducing costs for FACS for the repair of properties following tenant damage.
+The introduction of rental bonds in public housing and Aboriginal Housing Office (AHO) tenancies (hereafter called DCJ tenancies) aims to support the sustainability of social housing in NSW by reducing costs for DCJ for the repair of properties following tenant damage.
 It reinforces responsibility for property care and aims to reduce the amount of damage caused by a minority of tenants.

 As in the private market, a rental bond is an amount of money paid or payable by the tenant or another person as security against any failure by a tenant to comply with the terms of a residential tenancy agreement such as causing damage to a property or falling into rental arrears.